Cort Walker Attorney

 Another highlight began in 2015 when he reviewed documents that WakeMed Health and Hospitals in Raleigh had filed against his clients to collect debts and noticed that the records included personally identifying information in violation of the federal bankruptcy code.
 Cort filed a civil suit, and in 2016 a federal bankruptcy court ordered WakeMed to notify patients of the breach, pay a fine, and offer the affected individuals one year of free credit monitoring.

-Cort was born and raised near Yakima, Wash., and received a degree in Biblical Studies from Grace College in Indiana.
-He then went to Grace Theological Seminary and moved to Johnstown, Pa., with his wife, Katrina, where he served as a pastor for four years before deciding he wanted to become a lawyer.
+Cort was born and raised near Yakima, Washington, and received a degree in Biblical Studies from Grace College in Indiana.
+He then went to Grace Theological Seminary and moved to Johnstown, Pennsylvania, with his wife, Katrina, where he served as a pastor for four years before deciding he wanted to become a lawyer.

 Cort’s work has earned him a designation as a board-certified specialist in consumer bankruptcy law in North Carolina.
 He is also active in the National Association of Consumer Bankruptcy Attorneys.
 In 2019, Cort was appointed as a member of the Local Rules Committee for the United States Bankruptcy Court for the Eastern District of North Carolina.